JayQine/MGD-SSSS/README.md

 ## Getting Start

 ### Train & Test
-Please first download the pretrained [models](https://drive.google.com/drive/folders/1dBzx9Ows9YqNVwboUNMFBWLSl50Xwt28?usp=sharing) to ``DATA/model-weight``.
+Please first download the pretrained [models](https://drive.google.com/drive/folders/1dBzx9Ows9YqNVwboUNMFBWLSl50Xwt28?usp=sharing) and [city models](https://huggingface.co/MGD-SSSS/MGD-SSSS/tree/main) to ``DATA/model-weight``.

 To train the lightweight model ResNet18 on 1/8 partition of VOC2012, you need to specify some variables in `script.sh`, such as the path of data dir, the path of snapshot, and the output dir, etc.